 Also known as construction or creation, formation explains how content should be developed based on your audience’s pain points, how your product/service helps, and your values.
 This element also determines how often (and how) to repeat your narrative.

-This gets back to the whole motive behind CM, which tells your audience that 1) you understand their pain points, and 2) you can help them.
+This gets back to the whole motive behind CM, which tells your audience that 1) you understand their pain points and 2) you can help them.
 As such, the content must have relevance and meaning to your audience.
+Investing in content won’t be beneficial if you don’t know your audience or how to provide value to them.

 - Building a plan with measurable objectives (such as clicks, shares, and opens)